gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 I don't remember interacting with RedBoot as a student, so presumably that boot script would cause our project to boot.
-That script would have been set up by the people running the OS course; it would be different on a brand new slug.
+That script would have been set up by the people running the OS course; it would be different or absent on a brand new slug.

 The line above is also interesting:
 ```
 == Executing boot script in 2.000 seconds - enter ^C to abort
 ```

-Resetting the slug and hitting ctrl+c within 2 seconds of seeing that runs an interactive shell.
+Resetting the slug and hitting ctrl+c within 2 seconds of seeing that starts an interactive shell.
 Luckily this shell accepts a `help` command.
 I'll paste the entire output here in case it's helpful to someone in the future:
 ```